kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/05_zsh_setup/transcript.md

 echo "hello world"
 ```

 Most of these plugins do require some extra work to set them up.
-For example you need to install docker first before you use this docker plugin.
-So I recommend reading the plugin's install instruction when installing them.
+For example you need to install docker first before you use this docker plugin. that's why it's always a good idea to review a plugin's install instructions before installing it.